TokenPublication/PrinterTestApp/readme.md

 HIGH  // The QR Code can tolerate about 30% erroneous codewords
 ```

 > MEDIUM is the default and suggested version.
-HIGH level of correction may result in bigger square code, which may cause each dot to be printed smaller.
+High level of correction may result in bigger square code, which may cause each dot to be printed smaller, especially if text is long.

 <br/>